mokanove/servers/README.md

 > No IPV6 support.
 >
-> Netflix: Unlocks original series and can be used in full (region is the US)
+> Netflix: Unlocks original series and can't be used in full (region is the US)
 >
 > Speed test:
 >